DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 ---

 Thank you for joining our community!
 We hope you’ll like it here.

+DataTalks.Club is a place to talk, learn, discuss, and share.
 To make our discussion more organized, we need to follow community guidelines.

 Table of contents: